-Dr. Michelle A. Albert, MD MPH is a Professor in Medicine at the University of California at San Francisco (UCSF) and Director of the CeNter for the StUdy of AdveRsiTy and CardiovascUlaR DiseasE (NURTURE Center).
-Dr. Albert is a graduate of Haverford College (Chemistry), the University of Rochester School of Medicine and Harvard School of Public Health.
+Dr. Albert is the Walter A. Haas-Lucie Stern Endowed Chair in Cardiology and Professor in Medicine at the University of California at San Francisco (UCSF), Admissions Dean for UCSF Medical School and Director of the CeNter for the StUdy of AdveRsiTy and CardiovascUlaR DiseasE (NURTURE Center).
+Dr. Albert is a graduate of Haverford College, the University of Rochester School of Medicine and Harvard School of Public Health.
 She completed Internal Medicine Residency and was a Chief Medical Resident at Columbia University Medical Center in New York.
-Dr. Albert then completed Cardiovascular Clinical and Research Fellowship at the Brigham and Women’s Hospital and Harvard Medical School, where she rose in the ranks to an Associate Professor in Medicine, mentored by Dr. Paul M. Ridker in his research group.
+Dr. Albert then completed Cardiovascular Clinical and Research Fellowship at the Brigham and Women’s Hospital and Harvard Medical School, where she rose in the ranks to an Associate Professor in Medicine.
 She was previously the Vivian Beaumont Allen Endowed Professor/Chair and Chief of Cardiology at Howard University.

-She currently serves on the Association of Black Cardiologists (ABC) Board of Directors as Secretary, was previously ABC Vice-President (2004-2006) and is President of the American Heart Association (AHA) San Francisco Bay Area and Silicon Valley Board of Directors.
-Additionally, Dr. Albert has served/serves on multiple national AHA and American College of Cardiology (ACC) committees as well as currently on the Sarnoff Foundation Board of Directors.
+She is immediate-past president of the Association of Black Cardiologists, Inc, and the 60th President of the Association of University Cardiologists.
+Dr. Albert has also served/serves on multiple national AHA and American College of Cardiology (ACC) committees as well as currently on the Sarnoff Medical Research Foundation Board of Directors.